MHKiT Metocean Data

 Looking at the help for the wind_toolkit.request_wtk_point_data function shows four required input parameters: * time interval * parameter * location * year

 A full list of available historical parameters can be found here.
-Here we are interested in historical surface wind data 'windspeed_10m', 'winddirection_10m'.
+Here we are interested in historical surface wind data ('windspeed_10m', 'winddirection_10m') and a vertical temperature profile.
+For demonstration purposes, not all temperature elevations will be used.
 Additionally, we will use the latitude and longitude of NDBC buoy '46022' to later compare to the NDBC dataset.
 The buoy location can be found here.
 The elevation_to_string can be used to easily combine an array of elevations with a parameter name to create the correctly formatted parameter string.
 This is demonstrated for the array of temperature parameters.

 [6]: